 Beat Diem to market

-The best thing banks can do in the short term is to remove the incentive for consumers to adopt new payments technology en masse.
+The best thing banks can do in the short term is to remove the incentive for consumers to adopt new payment technology en masse.
 This requires delivering meaningful open banking ahead of competing technology.
 This shouldn’t really be that hard, given that work is already underway in multiple jurisdictions through bodies like Payments NZ.

 To be clear, open banking (in the sense of payments) means an open, public protocol that allows consumers and merchants to connect any app to their bank account, with limits they control so that the app can autonomously and instantly send money from their bank account to any other account, with zero or low fees.